Yimin-zhou/Flatrace/README.md

   * Checkerboard rendering with temporal interpolation (thi is cheating of course, but why not)
   * Multithreaded rendering (trivial to implement, but let's save the best for last)

+### Optimization round 1

+  * Eliminated recursion in BVH traversal: ~40% reduction in bunny render time
+  * Enabled -Ofast, which implies -ffast-math (usually evil, but for this use case acceptable): ~10% reduction in bunny render time
+  * Render in 16x16 tiles to improve spatial coherence/data locality: ~7% reduction in bunny render time
+  * Some minor local optimizations: ~5% reduction in bunny render time
+  * Front-to-back ray traversal: no reduction in bunny render time (also no slowdown), but makes the render time for other models (especially models that are not 'almost convex' like the bunny) much less sensitive to camera angle

+#### Results so far:

+  * Bunny render time reduced to ~80ms per frame (~10 million rays per second, ~2.2x speedup relative to baseline)

+### Optimization round 2

+  * Traverse BVH and intersect triangles in 2x2 ray packets, and use 4-way SIMD for ray-bbox and ray-triange intersection logic: ~70% render time reduction

+#### Results so far:

+  * Bunny render time reduced to ~25ms per frame (~31 million rays per second, ~8x speedup relative to baseline)

+#### Notes

+This is currently using 4-way SIMD operations only, since M1 MacBook Pro does not have wider SIMD support.
+It should be worthwhile to implement 8-way BVH traversal and triangle intersections for x86 (AVX), the savings there will not nearly be as much as going from scalar to 4-way SIMD (expect more SIMD lane divergence when tracing larger ray packets), but this should definitely shave off enough render time to pretty much level the playing field between x86 (let's say 9th-gen i7) and M1 Pro.